We’ve recently launched the new advancedwebranking.com, and we’re pretty excited to share it with you.

 htmlelement to enable screen readers to read out the text with correct pronunciation.

-- Use semantic headings and structure for a good document outline.
+- Use semantic headings and structure for a good document outline and a proper semantic search optimization.

 - Ensure links are recognizable and have a